Clindesse

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Of the 368 women treated with a single dose of Clindesse (clindamycin phosphate) , 1.6% of the patients discontinued therapy due to adverse reactions.
-Adverse reactions occurred in 126 of 368 patients (34%) treated with Clindesse (clindamycin phosphate) and in 32 of 85 patients (38%) treated with placebo.
+Of the 368 women treated with a single dose of Clindesse, 1.6% of the patients discontinued therapy due to adverse reactions.
+Adverse reactions occurred in 126 of 368 patients (34%) treated with Clindesse and in 32 of 85 patients (38%) treated with placebo.

-Adverse reactions occurring in ≥ 1% of patients receiving Clindesse (clindamycin phosphate) in the three clinical studies are shown in Table 1.
+Adverse reactions occurring in ≥2% of patients receiving Clindesse in the placebo-controlled clinical trial are shown in Table 1.

-Other reactions reported by < 1% of those women treated with Clindesse (clindamycin phosphate) include:
+Other reactions reported by <1% of those women treated with Clindesse include:

 Dermatologic: Pruritic rash